Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Bear Record to What?

-"And this is the record, that God hath given to us eternal life, and this life is in his Son.
+"And this is the record, that God hath given to us [of Israel] eternal life, and this life is in his Son.
 He that hath the Son hath life; and he that hath not the Son of God hath not life."

 But how do these three elements -- the spirit, the water, and the blood -- specifically bear witness to this basic biblical truth?